Erasmus+ for Teaching Assignments

 - Archaeology, Humanities, Medicine/LUMC, Governance and Global Affairs, Law, Social and Behavioural Sciences, Science, Interfacultair Centrum voor Lerarenopleiding, Onderwijsontwikkeling en Nascholing (ICLON), African Studies Centre, International Institute for Asian Studies

-Leiden University teaching staff, including PhD candidates with a Leiden University-funded position.
+Leiden University teaching staff, including PhD candidates with a Leiden University employment contract.

 - You must be employed by Leiden University and hold a teaching position.